RedisLabs/redisraft/README.md

             raft-log-filename=raftlog1.db addr=localhost:5001
     redis-cli -p 5001 raft.cluster init

-Then start the second node and make it join the cluster:
+Then start the second node, and run the `RAFT.CLUSTER JOIN` command to join it to the cluster:

     redis-server \
         --port 5002 --dbfilename raft2.rdb \
         --loadmodule <path-to>/redisraft.so \
             raft-log-filename=raftlog2.db addr=localhost:5002
-    redis-cli -p 5002 raft.cluster join localhost:5001
+    redis-cli -p 5002 RAFT.CLUSTER JOIN localhost:5001

-And the third node:
+Now add the third node in the same way:

     redis-server \
         --port 5003 --dbfilename raft3.rdb \
         --loadmodule <path-to>/redisraft.so \
             raft-log-filename=raftlog3.db addr=localhost:5003
-    redis-cli -p 5003 raft.cluster join localhost:5001
+    redis-cli -p 5003 RAFT.CLUSTER JOIN localhost:5001

-To query the cluster state:
+To query the cluster state, run the `RAFT.INFO` command:

     redis-cli --raw -p 5001 RAFT.INFO

-And to submit a Raft operation:

-    redis-cli -p 5001 SET mykey myvalue
+Now you can start using this RedisRaft cluster.
+All [supported Redis commands](docs/Using.md) will be executed in a strongly-consistent manner using the Raft protocol.

 ## Documentation